Hodge-Tate decomposition for non-smooth spaces

 Let $X$ be a compact complex manifold.
-One of the most important invariants of $X$ is its singular cohomology groups $\cH^n_\Sing(X,\C)$, defined in a transcendental way.
-The de Rham Theorem allows us to compute those cohomology groups by differential forms, which states that there exists an isomorphism
+One of the most important invariants of $X$ is its singular cohomology group $\cH^n_\Sing(X,\C)$, defined in a transcendental way.
+The de Rham Theorem allows us to compute those cohomology groups by differential forms, which states that there exists a natural isomorphism

 where $\Omega_{X/\C}^\bullet$ is the analytic de Rham complex of $X$ over $\C$.
-Moreover, induced by the Hodge filtration of the de Rham complex, there exists an $E_1$ (Hodge-de Rham) spectral sequence
+Moreover, induced by the Hodge filtration of the de Rham complex, there exists an (Hodge-de Rham) spectral sequence

 computing the de Rham cohomology.
-This spectral sequence often degenerates (for example when $X$ is a compact K\"ahler manifold), and under the case we get a decomposition: \begin{theorem}[Hodge decomposition] Assuming $X/\C$ is a compact K\"ahler manifold.
-Then the Hodge-de Rham spectral sequence
+This spectral sequence often degenerates; in fact we have a stronger result when $X$ is a compact K\"ahler manifold.

+\begin{theorem}[Hodge decomposition] Let $X$ be a compact K\"ahler manifold.
+Then its singular cohomology $\rmH^n_\Sing(X,\mathbb{C})$ admits a canonical decomposition into a direct sum of the vector spaces $\rmH^{i,j}(X)$ of harmonic $(i,j)$-forms, for $i+j=n$. \end{theorem} The vector space $\rmH^{i,j}(X)$ is of the same dimension as $\rmH^j(X,\Omega_{X/\C}^i)$.
+As a consequence, the Hodge-de Rham spectral sequence for $X$